jrgp/soldat-mistress/readme.txt

 Install base gtk2 stuff on ubuntu/debian with: sudo apt-get install libgtk2-perl libgtk2-notify-perl libpango-perl libglib-perl

-On centos (install rpmforge repo) and probably also fedora with: sudo yum install perl-Gtk2 perl-Gtk2-Notify perl-Pango perl-Glib
+On CentOS/RHEL (install rpmforge repo) and probably also fedora with: sudo yum install perl-Gtk2 perl-Gtk2-Notify perl-Pango perl-Glib

 On openSUSE:
   zypper install perl-Gtk2

+On Arch:
+  packman -S gtk2-perl

 On freebsd and macports, install or compile this port: p5-Gtk2

-If gtk2::notify was not installed via a package above, install it from cpan:
+If gtk2::notify was not installed via a package above, install it from cpan.
+This will likely also require you to install the development packages for gtk2 and libnotify Gtk2::Notify
-  Gtk2::Notify